-Make this beloved Japanese comfort food – Easy Pressure Cooker Ginger Pork Shogayaki Recipe (Pot-in-Pot).
+Make this beloved Japanese comfort food – Instant Pot Ginger Pork Shogayaki (Pot-in-Pot).
 You’ll love the tender pork in richly sweet & savory homemade Ginger Garlic Sauce, over perfectly cooked Japanese rice!

 So, we’re more than thrilled to have worked with various Japanese restaurants.

 And what we miss the most was the people.